Incident Types

 • Users with Responder permissions on an incident can update its type.

-• Admins and Account Owners can create and edit Incident Types.
+• Admins and the Account Owner can create and edit Incident Types.

 Incident Type Foundational Concepts